dokku/dokku/README.md

 ## Deploy an App

-Right now Buildstep supports buildpacks for Node.js, Ruby, Python, [and more](https://github.com/progrium/buildstep#supported-buildpacks).
-It's not hard to add more, [go add more](https://github.com/progrium/buildstep#adding-buildpacks)!
-Please check the documentation for your particular build pack as you may need to include configuration files (such as a Procfile) in your project root.
+Now you can deploy apps on your Dokku.
 Let's deploy the [Heroku Node.js sample app](https://github.com/heroku/node-js-sample).
 All you have to do is add a remote to name the app.
 It's created on-the-fly.

     $ cd node-js-sample
     $ git remote add progrium dokku@progriumapp.com:node-js-app